alissin/little-big-tips/README.md

 # Welcome to _**Little Big Tips**_! ![Joystick](https://raw.githubusercontent.com/alissin/alissin.github.io/master/images/joystick.png)

-This repository is dedicated to gameplay developers in Unity.
+This repository is dedicated to gameplay programmers / developers in Unity.
 These _**Little Big Tips**_ could help in the day-by-day challenges situations and save some time!

 Here you can find code snippets of gameplay mechanics, design-patterns, algorithms, shaders, etc.